minnbanya/NLP-Project/README.md

 We acknowledge and appreciate the creators and contributors of the dataset for making it available for public use.

 ## Task Distribution
-- Data Collection  - Puay and Kyi
+- Data Collection  - Thamakorn and Kyi
 - Modeling
     - Classification - Noppawee
     - Language Model - Minn
 - Web Application - Wut Yee
-- Experiment Testing - Puay and Kyi
+- Experiment Testing - Thamakorn and Kyi
-- Reporting	and Others - Puay and Kyi
+- Reporting	and Others - Thamakorn and Kyi

 ## Progress Update
 ### Progress on classification model